-June 2016 | Vol. 3, Issue 6 Sustainable Organics Recycling
+June 21, 2016 | Vol. 3, Issue 6 updated Sustainable Organics Recycling

-Carbonopoly - More than a Board Game

-California quit playing checkers when AB 32, the Global Warming Solutions Act of 2006, was signed into law, and started playing carbon chess.
+Carbonopoly 2.0 - More than a Board Game California quit playing checkers when AB 32, the Global Warming Solutions Act of 2006, was signed into law, and started playing three-dimensional carbon chess.
 AB 32 has survived a proposition to repeal it during the recession and numerous lawsuits over the last decade.
-CARB was able to adopt cap-andtrade regulations and the low carbon fuel standard without explicit new legislation, but relied on the broad authority of AB 32.
-CARB believes that have authority to set 2030 targets as the AB 32 Scoping Plan 2016 Update is underway to do just that.
-The Governor has taken 'Carbonolopy' to 2030 and beyond and to the international community where climate change is more than just a CARB Board game.

-Cap-and-trade has raised billions of dollars where the fate of \$3.1 billion in the proposed budget is heating up once again this year.
-Such as last year, the Senate is again challenging the budget allocation amounts as a negotiation tactic which includes a reduction in CalRecycle funding from \$100 million to \$50 million.
-CARB is getting their full allocation of \$500 million for low carbon transportation programs and will pass 'Go' and plans to adopt the proposed the Short-Lived Climate Pollutant (SLCP) Strategy that sets a 2030 target to reduce methane by 40% by 2030.
-SB 1383 (Lara) is the bill to watch this year that could codify portions of the SLCP, and could go further on funding allocation and other 2030 goals.
+CARB was able to adopt cap-and-trade regulations and the low carbon fuel standard without explicit new legislation, but relied on the current authority of AB 32.
+CARB is ready to set 2030 targets as the AB 32 Scoping Plan 2016 Update is underway with the release of the June 17 Concept Paper and a public meeting on June 23.
+The Governor has taken 'Carbonolopy' to 2030 and to the international community where climate change is more than just a CARB Board game.
+Cap-and-trade has raised billions of dollars where the fate of \$3.1 billion is held hostage once again not making it into the 2016-2017 budget deal.
+Such as last year, the Senate challenged the budget allocation amounts as a negotiation tactic.
+Even CARB did not get their allocation for low carbon transportation programs and will not pass 'Go' and will not collect the \$500 million on which we were waiting.
+CARB plans to adopt the proposed Short-Lived Climate Pollutant (SLCP) Strategy that sets a 2030 target to reduce methane by 40% by 2030, where SB 1383 (Lara) will be the bill to watch this year that could codify the SLCP Strategy with implementation starting in 2018.
+Big Oil flexed in 2015 and had the Legislature remove the 50% petroleum reduction goal by 2030 from SB 350 (De Leon).

-CHANCE

-OOD SYSTEM

-ICE CAPS

-DRIVE

-GEO-THERMAL

-ENERGY

-CLIMATE

-INCERTAINTY

-REDUCE

-CARBON

-POOTPRINT

-PAY 300 ARBON CREDIT CET RID OF CAI

-Big Oil flexed in 2015 and had the Legislature remove the 50% petroleum reduction goal by 2030 from SB 350.
 The defiant Governor is pressing ahead in 2016, with Big Oil banking on the elections to stack the Legislature in 2017 to moderate future carbon reduction goals.
-As the Board delivers the AB 32 Scoping Plan to show how to get to 2030 goals, Carbonolopy is being stymied with low greenhouse gas allowance sales in the May 2016 auction due to the legal uncertainty of the cap-and-trade program past 2020.
-Be ready for a carbon power play this year with a possible return of SB 32 (Pavley) that could bind revenue allocation and 2030 goals to gain market certainty and to avoid a more difficult task next year with a packed Big Oil Legislature.

-The climate change politic game is heating up as our industry is developing the infrastructure and transitioning our fleets from diesel to CNG with RNG fuel on the Organic Highway to reduce greenhouse gases, which in one of the most cost-effective GHG reduction programs at just \$9 per ton.
+As CARB delivers the AB 32 Scoping Plan to show how to get to 2030 goals, Carbonolopy is being stymied with low greenhouse gas allowance sales in the May 2016 auction due to the legal uncertainty of the cap-and-trade program past 2020 and whether it's a 'tax' or a 'fee'.
+Be ready for a carbon power play this year with a return of SB 32 (Pavley) that could bind cap-and-trade revenue allocation and 2030 goals to gain market certainty and to avoid a more difficult task next year with a packed Big Oil Legislature.
+The climate change politic game is heating up as our industry is developing the infrastructure and transitioning our fleets from diesel to CNG with RNG fuel on the Organic Highway to reduce greenhouse gases, which is one of the most cost-effective GHG reduction programs at just \$9 per ton.
 As Californians adapt to uncertain weather patterns, there needs to be certainty past 2020 to 2030 to continue to develop the infrastructure that has shown to be carbon negative and community scale with global impacts and huge financial implications.

-ENDLESS

-AVENUE

-COMMUNITY

-EQUITY

-Follow

-SUBURBAN

-SPRAWL